Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

 **Step 5 - Write a Dockerfile for each app**
+- Change into nbackend-flask *(cd backend-flask)*
-- Copy code from the Omenking/aws-cruddur-bootcamp/week-1 code,
+- Copy code from the Omenking/aws-cruddur-bootcamp/week-1 code, and paste in the backend/Dockerfile

 ```
 FROM python:3.10-slim-buster